F2E1 temperature error

 Step 1

-Unplug the range and wait 5 minutes before touching anything internal, giving capacitors time to fully discharge and eliminating shock risk.
-Plug back in and attempt a bake cycle to confirm the F2E1 error — this code means the oven has exceeded its maximum safe temperature or the temperature sensor has failed, and a power reset alone can clear a transient fault.
-If the error returns immediately, the problem is hardware and you need to proceed with physical diagnosis.
+First, unplug the range and wait about 5 minutes before touching any internal components.
+This gives capacitors time to discharge fully, reducing the risk of shock.
+Plug it back in and attempt a bake cycle to confirm the F2E1 error — this code means the oven has exceeded its maximum safe temperature or the temperature sensor is malfunctioning.
+Sometimes, a power reset can clear a transient fault.
+If the error comes back immediately, you’ll need to proceed with further diagnosis.

 Step 2

-Pull the range away from the wall and remove the rear access panel (4 quarter-inch hex screws) to reach the internal components.
-You’re looking for the oven temperature sensor — a thin metal probe mounted to the back wall of the oven cavity, held by 2 screws and connected by a 2-pin wire harness.
-Pro tip: take a photo of the harness routing before disconnecting anything so reassembly is straightforward.
+Pull the range away from the wall and remove the rear access panel (it’s usually held in with 4 quarter-inch hex screws) to access the internal components.
+Look for the oven temperature sensor — this thin metal probe is mounted to the back wall of the oven cavity, held by 2 screws and connected with a 2-pin wire harness.
+Pro tip: take a photo of the harness routing before disconnecting anything for easy reassembly.

 Step 3

-Disconnect the sensor’s 2-pin harness and test resistance across the two terminals with a multimeter set to ohms.
-At room temperature (around 70°F), a healthy sensor reads 1,080–1,100Ω; a reading above 1,200Ω or below 900Ω means the sensor’s resistance element has drifted or failed, and it is sending the control board a false high-temperature signal.
-Replace the sensor if it falls outside this range — it’s the most common cause of F2E1 and the cheapest fix to try first.
+Disconnect the sensor’s 2-pin harness and test the resistance across the two terminals with a multimeter set to ohms.
+At room temperature (around 70°F), a healthy sensor should read 1,080–1,100Ω; if it reads above 1,200Ω or below 900Ω, the sensor has likely failed and is sending the control board false high-temperature signals.
+Replace the sensor if it falls outside this range — it’s the most common cause of F2E1 and the most cost-effective fix to try first.

 Step 4

-If the sensor tests within spec, the fault lies with the control board, which is misinterpreting a correct signal — this is the second most common cause of F2E1 on this model.
-The replacement control board for the WFE550S0LZ is part number W11040566; verify the part number on your existing board before ordering to ensure compatibility.
-Do not skip the sensor test and jump straight to the board, as an undetected bad sensor will damage a new board in the same way.
+If the sensor tests within spec, the issue likely lies with the control board, which is misinterpreting a correct signal.
+This is the second most common cause of F2E1 on this model.
+The replacement control board for the WFE550S0LZ is part number W11040566; make sure to verify the part number on your existing board before ordering to ensure compatibility.
+Don’t skip testing the sensor first—an undetected bad sensor can damage a new board just as easily.

 Step 5

-With the range unplugged, pull off the control knob covers, then remove the 2 screws at the back of the control console to free the panel and expose the control board behind it.
-Before unplugging any harness, photograph all connector positions — the connectors are keyed but a reference photo prevents mistakes and saves time.
-Swap the old board for the new one, reconnecting each harness to its matching port and confirming every connector clicks fully seated.
+With the range unplugged, remove the control knob covers, then take out the 2 screws at the back of the control console to free the panel and expose the control board behind it.
+Before unplugging any harness, photograph the connector positions.
+While the connectors are keyed, a reference photo prevents mistakes and saves you time.
+Swap the old board for the new one, reconnecting each harness to its matching port and confirming every connector clicks fully into place.

 Step 6

-Restore power, set the oven to 350°F, and monitor through a full preheat cycle to confirm the F2E1 code does not return.
-Cross-check the oven’s actual temperature using a standalone oven thermometer placed at the center rack — the display reading should match within roughly 25°F, confirming the new sensor or board is reading correctly.
-If the error persists after a confirmed board and sensor swap, check the harness wiring between the two components for chafing or a broken pin.
+Restore power, set the oven to 350°F, and monitor it through a full preheat cycle to ensure the F2E1 code does not come back.
+Cross-check the oven’s actual temperature using a standalone oven thermometer placed on the center rack — the display reading should match within roughly 25°F, confirming the new sensor or board is functioning correctly.
+If the error persists after confirming both the board and sensor have been replaced, check the harness wiring between the two components for any chafing or broken pins.

 Where to Buy Replacement Parts